 At each public and private sector school approached, permission to conduct the study was obtained from the principal of the school.
 In their first visit to each school, research assistants explained the study to the management and then to a class of students from the school.
 Each class and section (if there were multiple sections of a grade in a school) was randomly selected through paper chits to avoid any selection bias.
 In each class, a parental permission letter giving details of the study (in either Urdu or English language, as advised by the school administration) was distributed to each student.
 A week’s time was given for students to get the letters signed by their parents or guardians.
 It was ascertained that a weekend fell in between before the research assistants’ second school visit, so as to allow for adequate time for parents to read the permission letters.
 Only those students who had assented to participate and whose parents had given them permission to enroll in the study were included for data collection.
 For students’ assent, oral script was used.
 For data collection, research assistants were trained about administering the questionnaires.
 Each question in the data collection tool was explained to school adolescents by research assistants to ensure clarity in comprehension.
 The questionnaires took approximately 25 minutes to be filled by a class of students.

+Statistical analysis

 Results